blurrycontour/zuul-gerrit/doc/source/config/job.rst

 jobs on the system should have, progressing through stages of specialization before arriving at a particular job.
 A job may inherit from any other job in any project (however, if the other job is marked as :attr:`job.final`, jobs may not inherit from it).
+Generally, attributes on child jobs will override (or completely replace) attributes on the parent, however some attributes are combined.
+See the documentation for individual attributes for these exceptions.

 A job with no parent is called a *base job* and may only be defined in a :term:`config-project`.
 Every other job must have a parent, and so